-Andrea John-Smith is the Executive Director of Sound Discipline.
+Andrea John-Smith (she/her) is the Executive Director of Sound Discipline.
 She supports the entire staff and leads a team of three dedicated directors.
 Her primary role is to foster alignment between the organization’s vision and values with results and day to day practice.
 Her specific accountabilities include strategy, planning, equity and inclusion, resource development, communications, partnership development, and organizational culture.

 Andrea came to Sound Discipline after more than 2 decades of nonprofit strategy development, leadership, and fundraising work with social change organizations spanning an array of sectors.
 These include Fuse Washington, Rainier Valley Corps, Agros International, Friends of the Children, MENTOR Washington, Team Read, One by One, Open Arms, SHAG, Northwest Healthcare Response Network, Northaven Retirement, and many others.
 In addition to nonprofit consulting, Andrea served as a lecturer at the University of Washington, where she taught a philanthropy course.

 As a long time Board Member of Advancement Northwest, Andrea chaired the Major Gifts Symposium, the Strategic Forum on Fundraising, the Diversity, Equity, Inclusion, and Access Committee, and developed the association’s first Diversity Strategic Plan.

 Her deepest passion is education equity.
 Most recently, Andrea worked with School Based Health Alliance (SBHA) to develop a strategy for school-based behavioral health practitioners and advocates to advance restorative, harm-reduction, and student-led response to addiction in schools and communities.
 As a volunteer, she worked with school leaders and teachers on equity and inclusion issues, including Seattle Mayor Greg Nickels’ Education Action Agenda for Southeast Seattle.